1650 A beautiful etching with wide margins and water colors from a collection of views drawn by J. Peeters

 J. Peeters, Pelaguse on the Archipelago, circa 1650 A beautiful etching with wide margins and watercolour in the collection of views drawn by J. Peeters and engraved by Lucas Vorsterman.
 The engraving is presented in a passe-partout without a frame.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts, art appraisers, and historians from around the world at your disposal.

 Attributes / Details